Russo-Turkish war (1768–1774): Russian Mediterranean expedition

-Just outside the city of Chesme on June 24, 1770, twelve Russian ships engaged twenty-two Turkish vessels and destroyed them with the use of fire ships.
-The defeat at Chesme demoralized the Ottomans, and bolstered Russian morale.
-Catherine II used this and other victories over the Turks to consolidate her reign over Russia domestically by commissioning medals in honour of the battle.
-Despite their naval successes, the Russians were unable to capture Constantinople because of Ottoman fortifications as well as European concerns that victory would upset the balance of power.
+Just off the coast of the city of Chesma in present-day İzmir Province, on June 24, 1770, twelve Russian ships engaged twenty-two Turkish vessels and destroyed them with the use of fire ships.
+The Russian victory at Chesma demoralized the Ottomans, and bolstered Russian morale.
+Catherine II used this and other victories over the Turks to consolidate her power domestically, commissioning medals in honour of the battle.
+Despite their naval success, though, the Russians were unable to capture Constantinople because of Ottoman fortifications, as well as because of concerns in Western Europe that it would upset the balance of power.

+In the Middle East

-In 1771, Ali Bey al-Kabir, the Mamluk usurper of Egypt, allied with Zahir al-Umar, the autonomous sheikh of Acre, against their Ottoman overlords.
+In 1771, Ali Bey al-Kabir, the Mamluk usurper of Egypt, allied with Zahir al-Umar, the autonomous sheikh of Acre, against the Ottoman overlords.
 The Egyptian general Abu al-Dhahab marched on Damascus, but the Ottoman governor, Uthman Pasha al-Kurji, convinced him to turn on his erstwhile master.
 Abu al-Dhahab then marched on Egypt and forced Ali Bey to flee to Zahir.
-Now, Count Orlov, with Catherine's approval, intervened and established friendly relations with the two anti-Ottoman rebels.
-The Russian fleet provided critical aid in the Battle of Sidon and it bombarded and occupied Beirut.
+Count Orlov, with Catherine's approval, intervened and established friendly relations with the two anti-Ottoman rebels.
+The Russian fleet provided critical aid in the Battle of Sidon and it bombarded and occupied Beirut both in 1772 and in 1773.
 The Russians surrendered Beirut to the pro-Ottoman emir of Mount Lebanon, Yusuf Shihab, only after being paid a large ransom.

 In 1773, Yusuf Shihab entrusted the strengthening of Beirut's defences to Ahmad al-Jazzar.
 When the latter began to act independently, Yusuf got into contact with Zahir al-Umar to remove him.
 Zahir suggested that they enlist the Russians.
 The Russian squadron, under Captain Ivan Kozhukov, blockaded and bombarded Beirut while Zahir negotiated Jazzar's withdrawal.
 The latter then entered Zahir's service, only to rebel against him after a few months.
 In consequence, the Russians occupied Beirut for a second time, for four months, to force Yusuf to pay a ransom.